 After that, it's easier to cut.

-That said, this is my sophisticated adult substitution:
+And this is my sophisticated adult version, with the following changes:

 The coffee cuts through the extra sweetness of the white chocolate perfectly.
 It enhances it while letting it remain center stage.